statnihilist/terminal-search/README.md

 4. For indirect search and to avail other functionality, type `wikipedia_search` in any terminal
 5. For direct noise-free search, type `wikipedia_search <name of topic>` in any terminal

-Currently under author development: top articles and other home page categories, faulty searches
+Currently under author development: home page categories

 Proposed changes are given in todo.txt.